-It’s reasonable to speculate that many people who fail to thrive on a vegan diet weren’t eating sufficient protein.
+It’s reasonable to speculate that many people who fail to thrive on a vegan diet aren’t eating sufficient protein.
 Since meat is loaded with protein, a vegan who becomes protein deficient would doubtless feel better within days of putting meat back into the diet.
-The best way to ensure that you don’t develop a deficiency is to have a realistic attitude about protein, and to recognize that a bit of effort may be needed to consume adequate amounts.
+The best way to ensure that you don’t develop a deficiency is to have a realistic attitude about protein, and to recognize that a bit of attention may be needed to consume adequate amounts.